gregmundy/suncalc/README.md

 # SunCalc

-SunCalc is a tiny BSD-licensed Ruby library for calculating sun position, sunlight phases (times for sunrise, sunset, dusk, etc.), moon position and lunar phase for the given location and time.
+SunCalc is a tiny Ruby library for calculating sun position, sunlight phases (times for sunrise, sunset, dusk, etc.), moon position and lunar phase for the given location and time.
 This library is a port of [Vladmir Agafonkin](http://agafonkin.com/en)'s ([@mourner](https://github.com/mourner)) excellent SunCalc.js library.